open-energy-transition/form-energy-storage/documentation/11-baseline.rst

    :end-before: # docs

 The model's electricity load is based on data from 2013.
-By 2035, electricity demand is projected to increase by 26% compared to 2013. `Source from Agora Energiewende <https://www.agora-energiewende.de/fileadmin/Projekte/2021/2021_11_DE_KNStrom2035/2022-06-23_Praesentation_Klimaneutrales_Stromsystem_2035.pdf>`_
+By 2035, electricity demand is projected to increase by 26% compared to 2013 (`Source from Agora Energiewende <https://www.agora-energiewende.de/fileadmin/Projekte/2021/2021_11_DE_KNStrom2035/2022-06-23_Praesentation_Klimaneutrales_Stromsystem_2035.pdf>`_).

 ``costs``
 =============